Bolivia speeds up its long goodbyes to keep down coronavirus

 “There has to be control because, otherwise, we are going to catch the (coronavirus).
 If we ignore it, they will just cremate us instead,” said Lucio Gutierrez, a relative of a deceased person.

-Bolivia’s government has resorted to using armored vehicles to patrol the neighborhood of El Alto, an impoverished satellite city of La Paz and a stronghold of former president Evo Morales, to ensure residents adhere to the 14-day quarantine which has been in force since Sunday.
+Bolivia’s government has resorted to using armoured vehicles to patrol the neighbourhood of El Alto, an impoverished satellite city of La Paz and a stronghold of former president Evo Morales, to ensure residents adhere to the 14-day quarantine which has been in force since Sunday.

 Bolivia has registered 28 confirmed cases so far of coronavirus, according to the World Health Organization.